 4. Insufficient Programming or Algorithms

 Another possible cause of AI hallucination is the quality of programming and algorithms used.
 Take note that AI models need proper programming and algorithms to process and understand the data.
 Flawed or error-riddled programming or an insufficient or faulty algorithm could result in a deployed model failing to analyze and learn from training data or interpreting user-provided inputs that would further result in generating outputs that are either nonsensical or not representative of the dataset it was trained.

 5. Lack of Context or Failure to Understand Context

 Generative AI applications depend on user-provided inputs or instructions called prompts.
 A user might provide inadequate prompts that are either too generalized or vague.
 This could result in a particular model generating undesired output.
-Other models might also have a problem understanding context or colloquialisms, slang expressions, sarcasm, or figures of speech that are used in natural conversations due to the quality of their training.
-This could result in literal interpretations that could generate undesired outputs.
+Other models might also struggle understanding context or colloquialisms, slang expressions, or various form figures of speech that are used in natural conversations due to the quality of their training.
+This could result in misinterpretation or literal interpretations that could generate undesired outputs.

 Effects of Hallucinations in Artificial Intelligence

 The main effect of AI hallucination is the generation of an outcome that appears reliable and confident.
 This means that an AI system makes things up to respond to a human-provided prompt.
 Companies such as OpenAI define hallucinations as the tendency to invent facts in moments of uncertainty or a flaw in the logical processes of an AI model.
 The following are the specific examples of the effects of AI hallucination: